jlicit/youtube-context/src/sql_pipeline/README.md

 `05_event_features_vw` generates a view of YouTube watch events for analysis and dashboarding.
 It standardizes time features, computes content-adjusted watch ratios (respecting playback speed and video duration), flags early exits, and bins scene-change rates by category.

+'06_session_category_share_long_vw'produces a long-format table of per-session category shares—the fraction of each session’s consumed runtime spent in each category.
+It’s used for downstream content mix visuals and trend analysis.

 ## Features
 ### 01_watch_events_fe
 - Typing and parsing for messy `date` and `time` fields (multiple formats, SAFE_* parsing).